Passive RF & Microwave Devices (EENG 430/530)

 Fundamentals of Engineering Electromagnetics (EENG 386)

-Colorado School of Mines, Spring 2018
+Colorado School of Mines, Spring and Fall 2018

 This course provides an introduction to electromagnetic theory as applied to electrical engineering problems in power and communication systems.
 The theory and applications are based on Maxwell's equations, which describe the governing dynamics of electric and magnetic fields, the interplay between them, and how they transport energy.
 We will learn how electric and magnetic fields behave inside different mediums and how they relate to potential, current, magnetic torque and moment.
 We will also learn how an electromagnetic wave propagates which is the fundamental theory behind wireless communication and power transfer.